Hiking in Oregon: A Complete Guide for First Timers

 - Trailhead Location: Tamanawas Falls Trailhead

 We finally checked this hike off of our list a few summers ago when we headed up to Mount Hood and Hood River with some friends, and it blew our expectations out of the water.
-We’ve since been back, and it’s enjoyable every time (go early in the morning to have the trail to yourself!).

-Oregon is a state known for its epic waterfalls, and Tamanawas Falls should be at the top of every hiker’s list, especially if you’re looking for a good hike near Hood River.
+As we’ve already mentioned in this guide, Oregon is a state known for its epic waterfalls, and Tamanawas Falls should be at the top of every hiker’s list, especially if you’re looking for a good hike near Hood River.

 The Tamanawas Falls trail starts right off of Highway 26 on the eastern side of Mount Hood.
 It’s a small parking lot, and there are signs prohibiting parking all up and down the highway on either side.